lbryio/lbrycrd/README.md

 Contributions to this project are welcome, encouraged, and compensated.
 For more details, see [lbry.io/faq/contributing](https://lbry.io/faq/contributing)

-The codebase is in C++03.
-C++11 is currently not supported but we will be migrating to it in the near future.
-Recommended GCC version is 4.8 or greater.
 We follow the same coding guidelines as documented by Bitcoin Core, see [here](/doc/developer-notes.md).
 To run an automated code formatting check, try:
 `git diff -U0 master -- '*.h' '*.cpp' | ./contrib/devtools/clang-format-diff.py -p1`.
 This will check any commits not on master for proper code formatting.
 We try to avoid altering parts of the code that is inherited from Bitcoin Core unless absolutely necessary.
 This will make it easier to merge changes from Bitcoin Core.
 If commits are expected not to be merged upstream (i.e. we broke up a commit from Bitcoin Core in order to use a single feature in it), the commit message must contain the string "NOT FOR UPSTREAM MERGE".